Survakane: Survaknitsa

-The survaknitsa or survachka is a curled branch of a cornel tree (дpян), usually decorated with coins, popcorn, dried fruits, small bagels, ribbons, and threads, although different decorations are used in different regions of Bulgaria.
+The survaknitsa or survachka is a curled branch of a cornel tree (дрян), usually decorated with coins, popcorn, dried fruits, small bagels, ribbons, and threads, although different decorations are used in different regions of Bulgaria.
 Typically, northern Bulgarian survaknitsas will have fruits, bread, and seeds strung on them, while coins are used in the south.
 The branches are usually bent so as to resemble the Cyrillic letter "f" (Ф).
 The selection process for a branch is usually held a few days before New Year's, in order to have time to decorate the stick as the family sees fit.

 The branch can be taken from any live fruit tree, although dogwood is preferred because of its long life and early blossoming, which are supposed to represent desirable qualities.